7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

 ## The core workflow

-1. Traveler enters a route (origin → destination) and date for an Indonesian flight.
+1. Traveler enters a route (origin → destination) and date for an Indonesian flight, and chooses a **flight type — direct, transit (connecting), or both**.
-2. The app gathers comparable fares for that route from several booking sources.
+2. The app gathers comparable fares for that route from several booking sources, including transit (connecting) itineraries, which are often cheaper than direct flights.
-3. The app compares price (and supporting factors such as refund/change terms where available) and ranks the options.
+3. The app compares price (and supporting factors such as refund/change terms and direct vs. transit where available) and ranks the options, flagging when a transit option saves real money over flying direct.
 4. The app surfaces a single **best-decision recommendation** plus the comparison behind it.
 5. The traveler is redirected to the chosen site to book.